zyedidia/knit/docs/knit.md

 ```

 This Knitfile assumes the build consists of `prog.c` and `libfoo/foo.c`.
 It
-builds `libfoo/foo.o` using a sub-build and automatically determines that
+builds `libfoo/foo.o` using a sub-build and automatically determines that the
-the `foorules` buildset contains the rule for building `libfoo/foo.o`.
-Note
+`foorules` buildset contains the rule for building `libfoo/foo.o`.
+Note that
-that the recipe for `foo.o` is run in the `libfoo` directory.
+the recipe for `foo.o` is run in the `libfoo` directory.
+Including a buildset
+inside another will automatically including all of its rules namespaced into
+the directory that the buildset came from.

 It is also useful to combine sub-builds with the `include(x)` function, which
 runs the knit program `x` from the directory where it exists, and returns the